harrisonmalone/harrisonmalone-gatsby/src/posts/maths-revision.md

 title: "Maths Revision"
 ---

 I spent a bunch of time today completing some [Code Wars](https://www.codewars.com/) challenges.
-I realised I need to revise some maths.
-I also realised that I need to practise solving algorithm type questions far more frequently.
+I realized I need to revise some maths.
+I also realized that I need to practice solving algorithm type questions far more frequently.

 I'll take you through a couple of the questions with some code snippets.

 The [first challenge](https://www.codewars.com/kata/55b080eabb080cd6f8000035) involved taking in a string input and returning an array of characters that appear in the string an odd number of times.
-Seems simple enough (and it is) however the challenge would time out if the code wasn't optimised for time complicity.
+Seems simple enough (and it is) however the challenge would time out if the code wasn't optimized for time complicity.
 That's what kept happening to my implementation.
 It passed all of the tests but continuously timed out.

 I was using a complicated loop where I'd check if it was the `lastIndex` and if it wasn't I'd accumulate an object of total letters in the string.